jeetsukumaran/delineate/src/delineate-docs/source/workflow1.rst

     | L_erasa_OR_Prairie_Peak_2580 | L_erasa_OR_Prairie_Peak               |
     +------------------------------+---------------------------------------+

-Following the analysis, we see that a 0.95 posterior probability threshold there was insufficient evidence to support this, and all individuals from across all these localities were assigned to a merged or collapsed population,"coalescentpop007" (see the "p095" column in :filepath:`02b-population-delimitation-subtrees/coalescent-pops.summary.csv` or :filepath:`02b-population-delimitation-subtrees/coalescent-pops.sb2-traits.p095.txt`):
+Following the analysis, we see that at a 0.95 posterior probability threshold (see the "p095" column in :filepath:`02b-population-delimitation-subtrees/coalescent-pops.summary.csv` or :filepath:`02b-population-delimitation-subtrees/coalescent-pops.sb2-traits.p095.txt`) there was insufficient evidence to support four distinct populations here.
+Population boundaries between Marys Peak, Mount Hebo, and Prairie Peak was were not strong, and all individuals here were assigned to a single merged or collapsed population, "coalescentpop007".
+Only the Mount Hood individuals were separated out to be delimited as a distinct population.

 .. rst-class:: small-text compressed-table center